When you think about home improvements, it’s important to think about how, when you bought your home, certain factors helped make your decision.

 Home-staging experts recommend trying to make your kitchen as clean and sterile-looking as possible.
 In the bathroom, make visitors feel like they are in an upscale spa.

-Landscaping is king, however
+Landscaping is king

 Landscaping: 150%